-During the Christmas holiday season the New York Botanical Garden lights up with its collection of enchanting model trains that chug along a nearly half-mile track by 150 miniature NYC landmarks like the Empire State Building and Radio City Music Hall, all made of natural materials such as leaves, twigs, bark and berries.
-Get your tickets here.
+During the NYC Christmas holiday season the New York Botanical Garden’ Holiday Train Show lights up with its collection of enchanting model trains that chug along a nearly half-mile track by 150 miniature NYC landmarks like the Empire State Building and Radio City Music Hall, all made of natural materials such as leaves, twigs, bark and berries.

 We spent Christmas Day in New York in 2004 with friends in Chinatown!
-I think that is where a lot of people go as not much else is open for lunch.
+I think that is where a lot of New Yorkers go as not much else is open for lunch, unless you pay $$$$.
 The streets were very quiet.

 There were other things on in the city, but on our limited budget, we couldn’t afford to splash out on a fancy lunch celebration.

-I do not recommend experiencing New Years Eve at Times Square, especially if you are traveling with kids.
+I do not recommend experiencing New Years Eve at Times Square to see the ball drop, especially if you are traveling with kids.

 Watch it on TV instead from the warm comfort of a bar, restaurant or your accommodation.
 Or find some friends having a party.
 Seriously.